giuntoli-group/nmm-week1/README.md

 •	Go to the File and choose Open Pwscf, and Open Pwscf Input File.
 Select ‘Si.scf.in’.
 •	Check and report distances and angles using Distance and Angle button in the bottom panel.

+In case of problems with the X server that may occur when running Xcrysden, here are some alternative options:

+• Download the input file to your local and visualize it with [VESTA](https://www.jp-minerals.org/vesta/en/download.html).
+It cannot open Quantum Espresso files by default, so you will need to convert them to a readable format.
+You can use the provided Python script for this.
+Will require installation of [ASE](https://ase-lib.org/about.html) Python package.
-In case of the problems with X server that may occur especially for Windows users, you can download the input file to your local and use an online visualization tool available at https://tools.materialscloud.org/seekpath/  where you can see your structure.
+• Download the input file to your local and use an online visualization tool available at https://seekpath.materialscloud.io/ where you can see your structure.

-Alternatively, you can open your Quantum Espresso file using Ovito.
-Note, however, that its functionality for Quantum Espresso files is limited.
+• Try installing Xcrysden locally (May also run into issues related to pop-up windows).

 1b.
 Visualize Lammps simulations